cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 ## Mounting a local volume

 Sometimes you may want to mount a filesystem from your local machine or some other remote system so that your docker image can see it.
-We used this when we first started our Docker instances, but let's look at this a bit closer.
+Let's first see how this is done in a general way.

 The basic usage is